juice-shop/pwning-juice-shop/part1/ctf.md

 Source Software, which is why OWASP Juice Shop recommends CTFd as its preferred CTF score server!

+This setup guide assumes that you use CTFd {{book.ctfdVersion}} or higher.

 ### Generating CTFd challenges with `juice-shop-ctf-cli`

 The